-On July 27, 1974, the House Judiciary Committee recommended that president Richard Nixon be impeached and removed from office.
+On this day in 1974, the House Judiciary Committee recommended that president Richard Nixon be impeached and removed from office.
 It was the first such impeachment recommendation in more than a century.
 The vote was 27 to 11, with 6 of the committee’s 17 Republicans joining all 21 Democrats in voting to send the article to the House.
 Nixon resigned before he was impeached by the full House.

 In May 1974, the House Judiciary Committee began formal impeachment hearings against Nixon.
 On July 27 of that year, the first article of impeachment against the president was passed.
 Two more articles, for abuse of power and contempt of Congress, were approved on July 29 and 30.
 On August 5, Nixon complied with a U.S. Supreme Court ruling requiring that he provide transcripts of the missing tapes, and the new evidence clearly implicated him in a cover up of the Watergate break-in.
 On August 8, Nixon announced his resignation, becoming the first president in U.S. history to voluntarily leave office.
 After departing the White House on August 9, Nixon was succeeded by Vice President Gerald Ford, who, in a controversial move, pardoned Nixon on September 8, 1974, making it impossible for the former president to be prosecuted for any crimes he might have committed while in office.
 Only two other presidents in U.S. history have been impeached: Andrew Johnson in 1868 and Bill Clinton in 1998.

-1302 – Battle of Bapheus: Decisive Ottoman victory over the Byzantines, opens up Bithynia for Turkish conquest.
+1302 – Battle of Bapheus: decisive Ottoman victory over the Byzantines opening up Bithynia for Turkish conquest.

-1549 – Jesuit priest Francis Xavier’s ship reaches Japan.
+1549 – The Jesuit priest Francis Xavier’s ship reaches Japan.

 1663 – The English Parliament passes the second Navigation Act requiring that all goods bound for the American colonies have to be sent in English ships from English ports.

-1689 – Glorious Revolution: Battle of Killiecrankie ends.
+1689 – Glorious Revolution: the Battle of Killiecrankie ends.

 1694 – A Royal Charter is granted to the Bank of England.